rtcharity/resources.eahub.org/content/learn/about-ea.md

 </p>
 </a>

 80,000 Hours explains <a target="_blank" href="https://80000hours.org/key-ideas/">their key ideas</a>  about how to have a large impact in your career.
-This article contains plenty of links to help you direct more in-depth thinking.
+This article contains plenty of links to help you think more deeply on this topic.

 <a name="critofea"></a>
 ## Criticisms of Effective Altruism